A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Related Work

 There is also some, albeit limited, existing work on node scheduling for massive MIMO.
 Because massive MIMO systems serve multiple nodes simultaneously, such scheduling inherently requires creating node groups, although the groups do not necessarily need to be disjoint.
 In \cite{fitzgerald2019massive}, joint node scheduling and transmission power control is performed for nodes with heterogeneous traffic demands.
 However, here, information about the traffic queues at each node is required, which increases the signalling needed and thus the energy cost. \cite{huh2011multi} examines fair scheduling in massive MIMO systems, but provides an analysis of the achievable fair rate, rather than a solution for actually performing scheduling.

 Some work has also investigated random access for IoT devices in massive MIMO systems \cite{liu2018sparse, de2017random, bjornson2016random,sorensen2014massive, de2016random}.
-Random access is a promising solution for many IoT scenarios, especially if it is grant free, since signalling overhead is reduced, and devices can choose when to wake up and transmit.
+Random access is a promising solution for IoT scenarios with sporadic and unpredictable traffic.
 However, in cases where there is a high level of contention, random access can lead to collisions, which induce retransmissions and cost energy while further increasing the contention for the channel.
-Scheduled access also provides more predictable performance, which can be important for some applications.
+Scheduled access also provides more predictable performance, which can be important for some applications, and is more suitable for predictable and/or periodic traffic.

 Nevertheless, random access protocols could be combined with our node grouping method, by allowing entire node groups to wake up during a limited period, in which they would be served through random access.
-Such an approach reduces contention while at the same time allowing devices in other groups to sleep until it is their turn.
-Alternatively, our node grouping could be used as the precursor to any scheduling algorithm, such as round robin or fair scheduling, both to schedule entire groups, and nodes within each group.
-In all these cases, node grouping simplifies network control, since devices can be orchestrated at group level instead of addressing each individual device, and provides for predictable and extended sleep opportunities until it is time for a given group to be served.
+Using an intelligent node grouping such as we propose then also reduces the collision probability within each group and increases the chances to distinguish colliding transmissions through techniques such as successive interference cancellation.
+Alternatively, our node grouping could be used as the precursor to any scheduling algorithm.
+In both cases, node grouping simplifies network control, since devices can be orchestrated at group level instead of addressing each individual device, and provides for predictable and extended sleep opportunities.